eamonnsullivan/svpsouthruislip.org.uk/content/md/pages/foodbank.md

 We're always looking for donations to help support this work.
 At the moment, we're most in need of the following:

  * Long-life milk.
- * Canned meat or fish.
+ * Tinned meat or fish.
+ * Tinned soup
+ * Pasta sauces
- * Toiletries, such as toilet roll, toothpaste, soap, shampoo and shaving supplies (disposable razors and shaving cream).
+ * Toiletries, such as toilet roll, toothpaste, soap, shampoo
+ * Men's shaving supplies, such as disposable razors and shaving cream
- * Pasta and rice.
+ * Rice
- * Juice.
+ * Juice or squash
  * Canned fruits and vegetables.
- * Instant coffee and tea bags.
+ * Instant coffee
- * Cooking oil.
+ * Cooking oil
- * Cereals such as corn flakes or oat porridge.
+ * Cereals such as corn flakes or oat porridge
- * Nappies.
+ * Nappies (size 5 and above).